If you are the swimmer, and Cavalry SPV I LLC is the Gator, then SoloSuit is the Elbow-Drop Guy.

 If Cavalry SPV lacks sufficient evidence to prove these legal elements, then there is a good chance you will prevail in court against this debt collector.

-If applicable, you should also consider raising the statute of limitations as an affirmative defense.
+You should also check the statute of limitations on debt in your state and include it as an affirmative defense in your Answer.
 You may be asking, “What the heck is a statute of limitations?”
 Well, the statute of limitations is essentially the amount of time someone has to file a lawsuit against another person or company.
 If the facts of your case indicate that Cavalry SPV is suing you on a debt where the applicable statute of limitations has expired, then you can file a motion to have Cavalry's lawsuit dismissed with prejudice.

 In addition to the statute of limitations as a way of defeating Cavalry, you should also consider the possibility of filing a “Countersuit” or “Counterclaim” if you have evidence that Cavalry SPV I LLC violated a provision of the FDCPA.
 If you have this type of evidence, you could be eligible for compensatory damages and reimbursement of your legal fees.